LeKarimDerradji/LeKarimDerradji/README.md

 - 💬 Ask me about anything, if you want me to work on a project already, contact me.

-- 📫 How to reach me: karim.derradji.pro@gmail.com / discord: Ammh#0957
+- 📫 How to reach me: karim.derradji.pro@gmail.com /
 - ⚡ Very curious about eveything tech.
 May you contact me by email and discord to talk about any projects/thing.